seqscope/cartloader/docs/vignettes/subregion_tutorials/visiumhd.md

-# 10X VisiumHD Starter Tutorial
+# 10x VisiumHD Starter Tutorial

 ## Input Data

-The input data originates from the mouse hippocampus and is extracted from an official release of mouse brain spatial gene expression (SGE) data.
+The input data originates from the mouse hippocampus and is extracted from an official release of mouse brain SGE data.

 **File Format**